userjapa/testMe/README.md

 A chrome extension builded for fill forms inputs and selects according to their types.

-For all developers who needs to create a CRUD with no suffer to test :)
+For all developers who needs to create a CRUD with no suffer to test,

 Inputs Accepted:
 * number;